API Documentation

 Arguments:

 optionsList[Union[str, T]] - A list of options to select from.
 Ifpreprocessoris left as default (not passed), it needs to be a list of strings or objects with a__str__method.
 Otherwise, you can pass apreprocessorto create a string representation of arbitrary data-structures.preprocessorCallable[[T], str] - A callable that can be used to preprocess the list of options prior to printing.
 For example, if you passed aPersonobject withnameattribute, preprocessor could belambda person: person.nameto just show the content ofnameattribute in the select dialog.
 Defaults tolambda val: valcursorstr, optional - Cursor that is going to appear in front of currently selected option.
 Defaults to '> '.cursor_stylestr, optional - Rich friendly style for the cursor.
 Defaults to 'pink1'.cursor_indexint, optional - Option can be preselected based on its list index.
 Defaults to 0.return_indexbool, optional - IfTrue,selectwill return the index of selected element in options.
 Defaults toFalse.strictbool, optional - If emptyoptionsis provided and strict isFalse, None will be returned, if it'sTrue,ValueErrorwill be thrown.
 Defaults to False.paginationbool, optional - IfTrue, pagination will be used.
-Defaults to False.page_sizeint, optional - Number of options to show on a single page if pagination is enabled.
-Defaults to 5.
+Defaults to False.page_sizeOptional[int], optional - Number of options to show on a single page if pagination is enabled.
+IfNone, the page size is derived automatically from the terminal height.
+Pagination is also enabled automatically when options exceed the terminal height.
+Defaults to None.

 Raises: